devopsies/nginx-reverse-proxy/README.md

 ### Installing NGINX and running a reverse proxy

 Next, ssh into the third VM `web-proxy` and install NGINX the same way.
 The service will automatically start serving the default web page as ususal.
 The `web-proxy` VM should be using `10.10.10.10` IP address.
 Verify by running `curl 10.10.10.10` from within the `web-proxy` VM.
-Don't bother chaning the content of the HTML.
+Don't bother changing the content of the HTML.

 Next, ssh into the `client` VM.
 Modify the `hosts` file `/etc/hosts` and add these two lines at the end: